Commonly used brand name(s)

-- amantadine is best taken before exposure, or as soon as possible after exposure, to people who have the flu.
+- amantadine is best taken before exposure or right away after exposure to people who have the flu.

-- If you are using the oral liquid form of amantadine, use a specially marked measuring spoon or other device to measure each dose accurately.
+- If you are using the oral liquid form of amantadine, use a marked measuring spoon, oral syringe, or medicine cup to measure each dose correctly.
 The average household teaspoon may not hold the right amount of liquid.

-For patients taking amantadine for Parkinson's disease or movement problems caused by certain medicines used to treat nervous, mental, and emotional conditions:
+For patients taking amantadine for Parkinson's disease or movement problems (including dyskinesia) caused by certain medicines used to treat nervous, mental, and emotional conditions:

 - Take amantadine exactly as directed by your doctor.
-Do not miss any doses and do not take more medicine than your doctor ordered.
+Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 - Improvement in the symptoms of Parkinson's disease usually occurs in about 2 days.
-However, in some patients amantadine must be taken for up to 2 weeks before full benefit is seen.
+However, in some patients, amantadine must be taken for up to 2 weeks before the full benefit is seen.